Andrew Jackson

 Andrew Jackson (March 15, 1767 – June 8, 1845) was the seventh president of the United States from 1829 to 1837.
 He rose to fame as a U.S. Army general and served in both houses of the U.S. Congress.
 His political philosophy, which dominated his presidency, became the basis for the rise of Jacksonian democracy.
-His legacy is controversial: he has been praised as an advocate for working Americans and preserving the union of states, and criticized for his racist policies, particularly towards Native Americans.
+His legacy is controversial: being praised as an advocate for white working Americans and preserving the union of states, and criticized for his racist policies, particularly towards Native Americans.

-Jackson was born in the colonial Carolinas before the American Revolutionary War.
-He became a frontier lawyer and married Rachel Donelson Robards.
-He briefly served in the U.S. House of Representatives and the U.S. Senate, representing Tennessee.
-After resigning, he served as a justice on the Tennessee Superior Court from 1798 to 1804.
-He purchased a plantation later known as the Hermitage, becoming a wealthy planter who profited off the forced labor of hundreds of enslaved African Americans during his lifetime.
-In 1801, he was appointed colonel of the Tennessee militia and was elected its commander.
-He led troops during the Creek War of 1813–1814, winning the Battle of Horseshoe Bend and negotiating the Treaty of Fort Jackson that required the indigenous Creek population to surrender vast tracts of the present-day U.S. states of Alabama and Georgia.
+Born in the colonial Carolinas before the American Revolutionary War, Jackson became a frontier lawyer, married Rachel Donelson, and briefly represented Tennessee in both the U.S. House of Representatives and U.S. Senate.
+After resigning, he served as a Tennessee Superior Court justice from 1798 to 1804.
+He founded The Hermitage and became a wealthy planter who profited from the forced labor of hundreds of enslaved African Americans.
+As commander of the Tennessee militia, he led troops in the Creek War of 1813–1814, winning the Battle of Horseshoe Bend and negotiating the Treaty of Fort Jackson, which forced the indigenous Creek to cede vast tracts of the present day states of Alabama and Georgia.
 In the concurrent war against the British, Jackson's victory at the Battle of New Orleans in 1815 made him a national hero.
-He later commanded United States forces during the First Seminole War against the Seminoles and other allied Native groups.
-This campaign was one of the factors that prompted Spain to negotiate the cession of Florida to the United States, which was finalized in the Adams–Onís Treaty of 1819, in exchange for United States renunciation of territorial claims.
-He briefly served as Florida's first territorial governor before returning to the Senate.
-He ran for president in 1824.
-He won a plurality of the popular and electoral vote, but no candidate won the electoral majority.
-With the help of Henry Clay, the House of Representatives elected John Quincy Adams as president.
-Jackson's supporters alleged that there was a "corrupt bargain" between Adams and Clay (who joined Adams' cabinet) and began creating a new political coalition that became the Democratic Party in the 1830s.
+He later commanded United States forces during the First Seminole War; his campaign was one of the factors that prompted Spain to negotiate the cession of Florida to the United States.

+Jackson briefly served as Florida's first territorial governor before returning to the Senate.
+He ran for president in 1824, winning a plurality of the popular and electoral vote.
+Because no candidate secured the electoral majority, the House of Representatives elected John Quincy Adams with the support of Henry Clay, who later joined Adams's cabinet.
+Jackson's supporters, who alleged that Adams and Clay had formed a "corrupt bargain", created a new political coalition that would become the Democratic Party.